 The Fashion-MNIST dataset is a collection of 70,000 greyscale images that is partitioned into a test set of size 60,000 and a training set of size 10,000.
 Each image is labelled with one of the 10 classes, consisting of 10 different clothings.

 Each instance is a 28x28 pixel grayscale image.
-The data comes in a csv file, where each image is represented by a row consisting of a label column and 784 pixel columns.
+The data is provided in a csv file, where each image is represented by a row consisting of a label column and 784 pixel columns.
 Each pixel takes a value from 0 - 255, where a higher number represents a darker pixel.

 This dataset is heavily inspired by the original MNIST dataset often used for training models.
-In fact, Zalando Research has created this dataset in the hopes of replacing the MNIST dataset.
-Fashion-MNIST is a large dataset with the same structure as MNIST, but gives us the opportunity to train a reliable model on a more challenging image classification problem.
+Zalando Research has created this dataset in the hopes of replacing the MNIST dataset.
+It has the same structure as MNIST, but gives us the opportunity to train a reliable model on a more challenging image classification problem.

 Project Title